kubermatic/mla/README.md

 - 10 Gi for Grafana
 - 4 x 2 Gi for internal processing services (ingesters, compactor, store gateway)

-## Limitations & Known Issues
-As the MLA stack is still work in progress, there are some known limitations and issues:
-- KKP Admin users can not access all Grafana organizations (KKP Projects) in Grafana UI (issue [#7045](https://github.com/kubermatic/kubermatic/issues/7045)).

 ## Installation
 The MLA stack has to be installed manually into every KKP Seed Cluster, which is hosting User Clusters where the feature should be available.
 Once installed, it has to be explicitly enabled in the global KKP Configuration,